March 25, 2021

 During external radiation treatment, radiation is delivered from multiple angles by a large machine.
 The healthy tissues of the eye and brain.
 External radiation treatment is associated with an increased risk of side-effects and is usually reserved for advanced or unresponsive cases.

 Removing cancer through surgery is often a last-line treatment measure.
-When cancer has grown too large, begun to metastasize, or the eye has lost vision due to damage enucleation (removal of the eye and optic nerve) may be required.
+When the cancer grows too large, it metastasizes, or the eye loses vision due to damage, enucleation (removal of the eye and optic nerve) may be required.
 An orbital implant is typically put in place and attached to the muscles that move the eye.
-Later, the child can be fitted with an artificial eye that will not provide sight but will appear almost identical to their natural eye.
+Later, the patient can be fitted with an artificial eye that will not provide sight but will appear almost identical to their natural eye.